kwankunghkg/Self_Learning/doc/medic/docu/BLOG.md

 Fast Life Hacks .
 Feb 21, 2019
   https://youtu.be/_lcOj0RYzPY
 5,464 views .
 97 .
 1.69K subscribers
-clip from the "Science of Fasting" documentary, full documentary can be found in the links at the bottom of this description.
+clip from the "Science of Fasting" documentary, full documentary can be found in the links at the bottom of this (YouTube) description.

 Prof. Valter Longo 2021-12-16